The 20 Worst Places to Live in Arkansas

 Fort Smith is a town in Sebastian County with a population of 87,639, says Niche.
 The main reason that Fort Smith is on this list is the high crime rates, as it is the 13th most dangerous place to live in Arkansas.

 Property crimes are the biggest issue, as Fort Smith has the 9th most property crimes in the state.
-However, there are also some good points about this location, which is why it does not rank further up the list of the worst places to live in Arkansas.
+However, there are also some good points about this location, which is why it does not rank further up the list of Arkansas’s worst places to live.

-The public schools are highly rated, there is community diversity, and there are lots of leisure activities for people to enjoy in the area.
+The public schools are highly rated; there is community diversity, and many leisure activities for people to enjoy in the area.
+Many find that there are plenty of job opportunities, which is why the unemployment rate sits only at 3.4%, compared to the national average of 3.7%.

 14. Trumann

-Trumann is considered an undesirable place to live as it is the tenth most dangerous location in Arkansas.
-Trumann's significant increase in crime rates means it has risen up the ranks of the most undesirable locations in the state.
+Trumann is considered an undesirable place to live as it is Arkansas’s tenth most dangerous location.
+Trumann’s significant increase in crime rates means it has risen up the ranks of the most undesirable locations in the state.

 13. Jacksonville

 Jacksonville is a suburb of Little Rock with a population of under 29,000 residents.
-Both property crimes and violent crimes have continued to rise in Jacksonville over the last few years, so it is now considered the ninth most dangerous place to live in Arkansas.
+Both property crimes and violent crimes have continued to rise in Jacksonville over the last few years, so it is now considered one of the most dangerous places to live in Arkansas.

-It is the seventh most dangerous place to live for violent crime and the 12th most dangerous for property crimes.
-However, crime is not the only issue in Jacksonville, as the schools are well below par, and there is a lack of activities for residents to enjoy in the area.
+Crime is not the only issue in Jacksonville, as the schools are well below par, and there is a lack of activities for residents to enjoy in the area.
+It leads people to travel into Little Rock to take advantage of anything.
+It’s one of the reasons why the unemployment rate is about 1% higher than the national average.

 12. Forrest City